twse/random-stuff/Readable Fonts/Turkic.md

 ## Fonts and keyboards
-Ernst Tremel created fonts and keyboards for Windows XP & above for writing Kurdish in Arabic, Cyrillic and Latin scripts.
-Download these from [here](https://www.skytower.org/~ernstjtremel/OpenTypeFont_KurdishAllAlphabets.htm).

 Lexa and LinguaFont (1998), two linguistic DOS programs by Raymond Hickey, includes a screen font for Turkish language.
 The built-in font is missing capital AIU circumflex and I dot above.

 Michael Everson / Evertype created input utilities for macOS for Turkic languages.

-Noxchi (1993), by Howard M. Berlin, is a series of non-Unicode fonts designed for Chechen.
-All other accented letters are replaced with bullet.

 ## A note on Mongolian script
 Although not part of my readable font series, this language is usually written in Cyrillic script.